-Artists & athletes, musicians & mathematicians -- all should have the opportunity to discover the fun of engineering.
-Gizmo Garden supports Maine teachers, librarians, and after-school leaders in making project-based engineering welcoming to a variety of students.
+Artists & athletes, musicians & mathematicians -- all should have the opportunity to discover the fun of computer science by bringing creative robotic and electronic projects to life.
+Gizmo Garden supports Maine libraries, schools, and after-school programs in running gender-balanced, hands-on projects for 5th-12th graders.

 Book Giveaway Winners!

 Congratulations to Will in Kingfield, Anna in Yarmouth, and Pablo in Ellsworth!
 They've each won a biography of a computer scientist of their choice and a package of books for their respective school or public libraries: Kingfield Elementary School, Merrill Memorial Library, and Ellsworth Public Library.

 To enter the book giveaway, students viewed the video above showing applications of computer programming in Maine, and chose a favorite.
 Will, a fan of outer space chose, the satellite oceanography going on at Bigelow Labs in Boothbay.
 He thinks that "use of the satellite to help the ocean is really neat."
 Anna was most engaged by the doppler bee hive activity monitoring happening at UMaine Orono.
 She noted that "colonies of bees, who pollinate a vast majority of our crops and are vital to the ecosystem, are collapsing at an alarming rate," and that the UMaine computer analysis can help figure out why.
 Pablo is fascinated by the organ regeneration database being built at MDI Biological Labs near Bar Harbor.
 He hopes that one day the science advances to the point that we can "bring back some extinct species or keep some species from going extinct."